-An international experience has become an invaluable part of an undergraduate education, and at Fairfield students are invited to responsibly engage with their new host community through a variety of academic, cultural and experiential activities.
-To ensure both the academic progression and the wellbeing of our students, Fairfield has set standards of engagement for our students in our Global Fairfield programs.
+Office of Global Fairfield’s Responsible Engagement Policy Fairfield students are invited to responsibly engage with their new host community through a variety of academic, cultural and experiential activities.
+To ensure both the academic progression and the well-being of our students, Fairfield has set standards of engagement for our students in our Global Fairfield programs.
 Please become familiar with these policies as it pertains to your time abroad.

-All students are required to be academically engaged four days per week with a minimum enrollment of 15 credits during their academic semester and 3 credits during their summer term abroad.
-Students are responsible for reviewing their degree evaluation and ensuring that their study abroad program has ample curricular offerings to assure their academic progression.
-For the Spring 2021 term it will not be possible to accommodate requests for course substitutions, exemptions, or special requests.
+All students are required to be academically engaged four days per week with a minimum enrollment of 15 credits during their academic term abroad.
+Students are responsible for reviewing their degree evaluation and ensuring that their study abroad program has ample curricular offerings to assure their academic progression

 Participation is required at all Fairfield Center and Approved programs in all scheduled academic and programming events.
 Failure to participate will result in disciplinary action and/or financial penalty after a formal review.

 All of our Center and approved partner programs provide students with a variety of activities and program options that students commit to prior to leaving the United States.
 Volunteering, internships, experiential activities, and service learning are all valuable ways to better understand the culture and to develop both as an individual and a professional.

 Our Center programs require all participants to contribute to their new communities through service and mission based programming.
 These activities and experiences are an intentional part of the program and allow our students to demonstrate their appreciation to their host community.
 Students must attend all mandatory program events.